CBC Listen – Two long-time drag queens on their activism

 Aging with Pride — January 6, 2022

-Ron will talk about local queer history and the clubs in Edmonton.
+Aging with Pride — January 6, 2022 Ron Byers Ron will talk about local queer history and the clubs in Edmonton.
 He is a community leader and story teller.
 He is the founder of the Rainbow Story Hub / Edmonton Queer History program.
+Courtesy of the Edmonton Pride Seniors Group

 To call any of those who did drag as charitable… while in drag… would be stretching the truth.
 Known for their caustic wit, quick retorts and haughty gestures, raising money for anything charitable was almost non-existent.